NeuroML/Documentation/source/Userdocs/ImportingMorphologyFiles.md

 :align: center
 :width: 500px

-Figure 1 from {cite}`Crook2007` (all properties of MorphML are now included in NeuroML v2):

-Schematic comparing handling of morphological information for a simple cell by different applications. a) Original cell structure.  b) Schematic of Neurolucida reconstruction where the soma is represented by an outline and three-dimensional points are specified along each branch. c) NEURON simulator format where cell structure is specified in sections.
+Figure 1 from {cite}`Crook2007` (all properties of MorphML are now included in NeuroML v2).
+A schematic comparing handling of morphological information for a simple cell by different applications. a) Original cell structure.  b) Schematic of Neurolucida reconstruction where the soma is represented by an outline and three-dimensional points are specified along each branch. c) NEURON simulator format where cell structure is specified in sections.
 Only the center of the section is simulated unless the nseg parameter is greater than one. d) GENESIS simulator representation using compartments that are cylinders except for the soma, which can be spherical.
 The optimal length of each compartment is determined by the electrotonic length. e) MorphML representation where any of the information shown in panels b through d can be encoded.
 ```

 All formats have their own terminology that is used to refer to different parts of the cell.